alexhokl/notes/software_engineering.md

 - use of feature flag
   - so that features can be deployed and tested for a short while before releasing

+## Integration Testing

+- At Pinterest, payload of some (~1%) of API requests are stored in a Kafka topic such that it can be replayed as data for regression tests in the future

 ## Others